aerni/statamic-imagekit/DOCUMENTATION.md

 | [Other transformations](https://docs.imagekit.io/features/image-transformations/others-transformations) | `cp` `md` `rt` `r` `bg` | `orig` |

 ## Chained Transformations
 You can take advantage of [Chained Transformations](https://docs.imagekit.io/features/image-transformations/chained-transformations) by adding a `:` at the end of a given parameter.
-For example, `{{ imagekit:image w="300" h="200:" rt="90"}}` will first resize the image to 300x200 and then apply a rotation of 90 degrees.
+For example, `{{ image_kit:image w="300" h="200:" rt="90"}}` will first resize the image to 300x200 and then apply a rotation of 90 degrees.

 ***